 Intertidal macroalgae often experience large but short-term changes in salinities (Lobban & Harrison, 1994).
-Salinities within these habitats vary due to weather conditions such as rain fall at low tide and evaporation from rock pools causing hyper saline conditions on hot days.
+Salinities within these habitats vary due to weather conditions such as rainfall at low tide and evaporation from rock pools causing hypersaline conditions on hot days.
 Intertidal shores within estuarine environments can also experience considerable short-term changes in salinities.
-However intertidal macroalgae tolerances to longer term changes in salinities are minimal and can quickly reduce photosynthetic abilities and cause mortality.
+However intertidal macroalgae tolerances to longer-term changes in salinities are minimal and can quickly reduce photosynthetic abilities and cause mortality.

 Ascophyllum nodosum is euryhaline with a salinity tolerance of about 15 to 37 psu (Baardseth, 1970).
 The species can also withstand periodic emersion in freshwater (Baardseth, 1970) and frequently inhabits estuaries where salinity is variable.
 Doty & Newhouse (1954) reported Ascophyllum nodosum from estuarine waters with a maximum salinity of 17.3 psu and a minimum of 0 psu.
-Chock & Mathieson (1979) found Ascophyllum nodosum plants in the laboratory photosynthesised at salinities from 0 to 40 psu although the long-term effects within this range were not evaluated.
-In the Teign Estuary in South Devon Ascophyllum nodosum inhabits areas subject to salinities as low as 8psu (Laffoley & Hiscock, 1993).
+Chock & Mathieson (1979) found Ascophyllum nodosum plants in the laboratory photosynthesised at salinities from 0 to 40 psu, although the long-term effects within this range were not evaluated.
+In the Teign Estuary in South Devon, Ascophyllum nodosum inhabits areas subject to salinities as low as 8 psu (Laffoley & Hiscock, 1993).
 Investigations into the salinity tolerance of Ascophyllum nodosum in laboratory controlled conditions found that the photosynthetic capabilities of this species decreased with reduced salinities.
-Ascophyllum nodosum tolerated 7 days at salinities of 5, and all samples died after 15 days at salinities of 5 (Connan & Stengel, 2011).
+Ascophyllum nodosum tolerated seven days at salinities of 5, and all samples died after 15 days at salinities of 5 (Connan & Stengel, 2011).
 There is some evidence to suggest that reduced salinities can influence the rate of receptacle maturation in fucoids (Munda, 1964).
-Rate of fructification in Ascophyllum nodosum has been measured to increase in diluted seawater (Munda, 1964).
+The rate of fructification in Ascophyllum nodosum has been measured to increase in diluted seawater (Munda, 1964).

-A number of the other species within the biotope can also be found within rockpools where hyposaline conditions can be found for short periods of time (Newell, 1979).
-Consequently a decrease in salinity within the benchmark of this pressure would not cause any significant mortalities.
+A number of the other species within the biotope can also be found within rockpools where hyposaline conditions can be found for short periods (Newell, 1979).
+Consequently, a decrease in salinity within the benchmark of this pressure may not cause significant mortalities.
 For example, Semibalanus balanoides can tolerate salinities between 12 and 50 psu, below and above this cirral activity ceases (Foster, 1970).
-Both Ascidiella scabra and Halichondria panicea can be found in habitats with variable salinity and would therefore tolerate a decrease in the salinity within this biotope.
-The littorinids, Nucella lapillus and Carcinus maenas are mobile species and have the ability to move to suitable conditions on the shore.
+Similarly, both Ascidiella scabra and Halichondria panicea can be found in habitats with variable salinity and would, therefore, tolerate a decrease in the salinity within this biotope.
+Carcinus maenas is a mobile species and can move to suitable conditions on the shore.